-No video on Lync for Mac or Lync 2010 (PC) in Lync meetings
+No video on Lync for Mac or Lync 2010 (PC) in Lync/SfB meetings

-Video from Lync 2010 or Lync for Mac clients will not be seen on endpoints connected via Pexip into Lync meetings.
+Video from Lync 2010 or Lync for Mac clients will not be seen on endpoints connected via Pexip into Lync/SfB meetings.

-Pexip Infinity does not currently support sending an RTV video stream into AVMCU-hosted conferences.
+Video is not sent, in either direction, between RTV-based clients and a VTC system connected into a Lync/SfB meeting via Pexip Infinity.
 As a result, video from clients that only support RTV (such as Lync 2010 and Lync for Mac) will not be visible to those endpoints.

-However, clients such as Lync for iPhone, Android, Lync 2013 PC, Windows phone, Skype for Business 2015 and so on, all support video when connected via Pexip into Lync meetings.
+However, clients such as Lync for iPhone, Android, Lync 2013 PC, Windows phone, Skype for Business 2015 and so on, all support video when connected via Pexip into Lync/SfB meetings.